writetofahim/dotpot_website/README.md

 1. Clone the repository, run the following command:
     `git@github.com:DotpotiT/website.git`

+2. Start the client-side, run the following command:
+    `cd client`

+    Or Start the server-side, run the following command:
+    `cd api`

-2. Install the dependencies, run the following command:
+3. Install the dependencies, run the following command:
     `npm install`

 3. Start the server, run the following command:
-    `npm start`
+    `npm run dev`

 4. Open the project on browser
     [Server] http://localhost:5173